QutEcoacoustics/audio-analysis/docs/basics/config_files.md

 allow us to add extra sections to an analysis.
 This can be useful for dealing with:

 - Geographical variation in calls.
-  Often a  species call will vary between regions.
+  Often a species' call will vary between regions.
 The same detector can work for the different variants of a call but slightly different parameters are needed.
 In this case we add a profile for each regional variation of the call that have slightly different parameters or thresholds.
 - Generic recognition efforts.